Reiki is reaching the Top Hospitals

 by Eugenio Lepine

 Up to this day is still unclear how Reiki works, but many theories are on it.
-To get more information about it, go to the Reiki Frequencies post, where is mentioned the research about detecting this elusive art.
+At the Reiki Frequencies post is mentioned the research about this elusive healing technique.
 Despite this, several top medical facilities are realizing the benefits of Reiki, especially in the areas of pain control and cancer complementary care.

 The Johns Hopkins Integrative Medicine & Digestive Center, in Maryland USA, offers Reiki to its patients “to create deep relaxation, to help speed healing, reduce pain, and decrease other symptoms you may be experiencing”.
 Certainly, they don’t explain its mechanisms but have wisely adopted Reiki among acupuncture, integrative psychotherapy, and therapeutic massage.